Shadow AI in Delivery: Risk, reality and the right path

 • Enforce mandatory fields through validation rules

-• Auto-assign issues based on team or component
+• Auto-assign work based on team or component

-• Create one-click export of anonymised, AI-ready reporting views
+• Generate one-click exports of anonymised reporting views

 The real decision

-That is the difference between shadow AI and structured AI use.
-One is reactive and slightly nervous.
-The other is intentional and calm.
+This is the difference between shadow AI and structured AI use.
+One relies on urgency and good intentions.
+The other is designed, controlled and defensible.

 Want to hear when new stuff drops?